Syn9673/protonsdk-variant/README.md

 # VarList
- The ProtonSDK Variant code done in Javascript to create packets for games/servers that use ProtonSDK
+ The ProtonSDK Variant code done in Javascript to create or decode packets for games/servers that use ProtonSDK

 ## Examples
  Creating a Variant Packet
 ```js
 const { Variant } = require("variant");
 const varlist = new Variant(); // create a new instance of Variant class